vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/08/063/01_sa_pUrvyo.md

 title = "01"

 +++
 The two parallel perfects ānaje and ānajé, each final in its hemistich, require two different functional interpretations, the first passive, the second transitive, with a double accusative.
-Kü (95-96) recognizes more or less the same two functions (patientiv and agentiv-reflexiv) for this perfect stem, but curiously claims that the perfect to this root is found only in Maṇḍalas I and X, though offering no alternative interpretation of these forms here.
+Kümmel (95-96) recognizes more or less the same two functions (patientiv and agentiv-reflexiv) for this perfect stem, but curiously claims that the perfect to this root is found only in Maṇḍalas I and X, though offering no alternative interpretation of these forms here.

 Various referents have been suggested for the vená-: Indra (Oldenberg), Soma (Geldner).